wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 Such that `A` unifies with the objective `G` we want to solve, and `B1,...,Bk` unifies, the cut effect is:

 - Any other clause that it could be applied to resolve `G` is ignored.
 Discard alternative branches
-- If the attempt to satisfy any `Bi` among `Bk+1,...,Bn` is fails, the BACKTRAKING is done until the cut
+- If the attempt to satisfy any `Bi` among `Bk+1,...,Bn` fail, the BACKTRAKING is done until the cut
 - If it is necessary to redo the cut, it goes back to the previous choice of `G` and performs backtracking from there.
-Meaning that Prolog won't try to attemp to satisfy any different `Bi` among `B1,..,Bk`.
+Meaning that Prolog won't attemp to satisfy again any `Bi` among `B1,..,Bk` or alternative clause.

 Let's see how the cut performs in the first example.